rubenbase/node_postgressql_API/README.md

 # Nodejs and Postgres API
-A Nodejs API with Postgres example
+An example of a Nodejs API with Postgres connection.